Biology (BIOL)

 4 Semester Credit Hours (3 Lecture Hours, 2 Lab Hours)

 Structure and function of the human body emphasizing blood, growth, development, genetics, and the endocrine, digestive, respiratory, cardiovascular, lymphatic, immune and urogenital systems.
 Offered every semester.
 Not recommended for majors in the College of Science.
 To count this course toward a major in the Department of Life Sciences, a student must demonstrate that is is required by professional schools in their career track and obtain approval for a substitution from their mentor.
-Students may not receive credit for both this course and either BIOL 3425 - Functional Anatomy or BIOL 3430 - Physiology.
+Students may not receive credit for both this course and either BIOL 3425 - Comparative Vertebrate Anatomy or BIOL 3430 - Physiology.

 Prerequisite: BIOL 2401.